 To increase consumer's contribution to GDP China must raise wages and cut the implicit tax savers pay.
 This won't happen without a hit to growth.
 Can it happen at all under the current environment?
 (The article writer sounds downright optimistic.)
-A slowdown is good for China and the world

 And this seems to be happening.
 Beijing has reduced interest rates twice this year and reluctant policy makers are under intense pressure to reduce them further, but with inflation falling much more quickly than interest rates, the real return for household depositors has soared in recent months, as has the real cost of borrowing.
 China is repairing one of its worst distortions.